Darling Harbour: Redevelopment

-East Darling Harbour is part of a massive urban renewal development.
+East Darling Harbour has been part of a large urban renewal development.
 Plans for the 18 ha site include half business and residential developments, while the other half to be reserved for open public space.
 The state government of NSW declared plans for "Globe Street", a street designed to become Australia's and Asia Pacific's centre for corporate trade (styled on New York's Wall Street district).
-The urban renewal development is not expected to be completed until 2020.
-East Darling Harbour will be known as Barangaroo.
+The urban renewal development was expected to be completed by 2020.
+East Darling Harbour is now known as a part of the Barangaroo precinct.

-The Sydney Convention & Exhibition Centre site was replaced by the new International Convention Centre Sydney (ICC Sydney), opened in December 2016.
-The new site includes a 40000 m2 exhibition facility, and was developed by a consortium comprising AEG Ogden, Lend Lease, Capella Capital and Spotless Facilities Services, with AEG Ogden playing the role of venue operator.
-Other new facilities within the Darling Harbour region include the recently opened ICC Theatre, an 8,000 seat mixed purpose venue for concerts and intimate shows, replacing the Sydney Entertainment Centre, a gallery, and an upcoming new 25 story multi purpose venue called The Ribbon which will be replacing the IMAX Theatre which closed and was demolished in late 2016, will also include a newer, and updated IMAX theatre.
+At the south end of Cockle Bay, the Sydney Convention & Exhibition Centre site was replaced by the new International Convention Centre Sydney (ICC Sydney), opened in December 2016.
+The new site includes a 40000 m2 exhibition facility.
+Other new facilities within the Darling Harbour region include the ICC Theatre, an 8,000 seat mixed purpose venue for concerts and intimate shows, replacing the Sydney Entertainment Centre, a gallery, and a 25 story multi purpose venue called The Ribbon (replacing the IMAX Theatre, which was closed and demolished in late 2016), opened on 11 October 2023 with an updated theatre.

-This area was the site of the Sydney Port Authority and featured an Overseas Passenger Terminal (Wharf 8) which was mainly used by the Pacific Dawn of the P&O Australia fleet and the Sun Princess, operated by Princess Cruises.
-The passenger terminal is now in White Bay and the container terminal has also closed.
+This area was the site of the Sydney Port Authority and featured an Overseas Passenger Terminal (Wharf 8) which was mainly used by the Pacific Dawn of the P&O Cruises Australia fleet and the Sun Princess, operated by Princess Cruises.
+The passenger terminal is now in White Bay on the site of a former container terminal.

+On the west side of Cockle Bay, the Harbourside Shopping Centre, built in 1988, was demolished in 2023, and a new Harbourside Residences project is under construction in 2024/2025.